-Matondo Manzeninga, Paramedic
+Matondo Manzeninga, Paramedic Team Leader

-Patient care is always at the forefront of Matondo’s mind.
-“I always make sure patients have all the help and support they need and love going the extra mile for them.
+“I love every minute of the job.
+Every day, every incident and every patient is different and that’s great.
+The job tests me and pushes me to think on the spot and I get a real buzz from that.
+I always make sure patients have all the help and support they need and love going the extra mile for them.
 When we receive thanks from our patients that’s a bonus.
 It isn’t why we do it but it does make a real difference to us.”